Meet the BloggerSarah Miller, Gin A Ding Ding.

 Published: 14th September 2018

-In our latest Meet the Blogger, we caught up Sarah Miller, the founder behind the very popular Gin A Ding Ding gin blog.
+In our latest Meet the Blogger, we caught up with Sarah Miller, the founder behind the very popular Gin A Ding Ding gin blog.
 Sarah is a gin drinker, gin reviewer, gin writer and more recently a gin judge.
 Sarah’s knowledge and love for gin was recognised when she was asked to be a judge at Craft Distilling Expo’s Gin of the Year 2017 and more recently the 2018 World Gin Awards.

 When and where was your first Gin & Tonic?